In this article

 Many people consider detoxing from alcohol without medication at home.
-They may believe an at-home detox makes the difficult situation of detoxification easier to deal with.
-There is usually no other place more comfortable, controllable, and safe-feeling than an individual’s home.
+They may believe an at-home detox makes detoxification easier to deal with.

-Detoxing at home without medication can be dangerous.
+However, detoxing at home without medication can be dangerous and is not recommended by healthcare professionals.
 This is especially true for those who do not understand the risks that come with alcohol withdrawal.